 Paint the Highlights Last

-Last thing you need to do is to add the highlights.
+The last thing you need to do is to add the highlights.
 Highlights don’t have to be white; they can be a very light value of the main color of the object.

 Tell a Story on Canvas

+Throughout the process, keep your focal point in mind.
+What were you trying to achieve?
+Does it come through to the viewer?
 The goal should not be to represent something, but to tell a story, to convey feelings.
-To remind yourself of the story that you are trying to depict, it’s a good idea to decide on a title that summarizes it from the beginning, and keep it in mind, or write it in front of you.
+To remind yourself of the story that you are trying to depict, it’s a good idea to decide on a title that summarizes it from the beginning and keep it in mind.
+It might help to write it down and keep it in front of you.

-Keep Painting Fun, No Matter What
+Keep Painting Fun, No Matter What!

 One of the main challenges for beginner artists is that the painting does not come out looking like what you had in your head.
 How our imagination envisions the final piece is often very different from the results on canvas.